harshit-budhraja/LAN-Messenger/README.md

 [![Current Version](https://img.shields.io/badge/version-0.1-green.svg)](https://github.com/harshitbudhraja/LAN-Messenger)

 # LAN Messenger

+<b>THIS PROJECT IS NO LONGER MAINTAINED.</b> However, feel free to fork it and use it to your heart's content.

 LAN Messenger is an *open-source, versatile, minimal and a simple light-weight* messenger, which helps you chat with your friends, collegues, co-workers etc. when you are on a common network.
 This messenger doesn't need you to be connected to the internet.
 Where Whatsapp, Line, WeChat, Viber etc. won't work, **LAN Messenger** comes in handy forever.

 * [Download](#download-)